Mary Fleming: Marriage to Maitland

 Mary Fleming married the queen's royal secretary, Sir William Maitland of Lethington, who was many years her senior.
 The wedding was held at Stirling Castle on 6 January 1567.
 Jamie Reid-Baxter has suggested that the Scots Renaissance comedy Philotus, about a lecherous octogenarian seeking marriage to a teenage girl, may first have been performed during the Maitland-Fleming wedding celebrations.

-The following evidence may suggest that the marriage was successful despite rumors that they were unhappy and that Mary wished to murder her husband:
+The following evidence may suggest that the marriage was successful despite rumours that they were unhappy and that Mary wished to murder her husband: